esphome/esphome-docs/components/display/waveshare_epaper.rst

 The ``waveshare_epaper`` display platform allows you to use some E-Paper displays sold by `Waveshare <https://www.waveshare.com/product/displays/e-paper.htm>`__ with ESPHome.
-The 2.13" `TTGO module <https://github.com/lewisxhe/TTGO-EPaper-Series>`__ with an ESP32 on the board is supported as well.
+The 2.13" `TTGO module <https://github.com/lewisxhe/TTGO-EPaper-Series>`__ with an ESP32 on the board is supported as well, and so is the 1.54" `Good Display gdew0154m09 <https://www.good-display.com/product/206.html>`__ as used in the `M5Stack Core Ink <https://shop.m5stack.com/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display>`__.
 Depending on your specific revision of the board you might need to try out the ``-b73`` or ``-b1`` version (see below).
 Similar modules sold by other vendors might also work but not have been tested yet.
 Currently only single-color E-Ink displays are implemented and of those only a few modules.